 Legal entities that have been assigned the right to provide investment services are obliged to notify surveillance authorities of transactions made with the securities of a legal entity client by using the LEI code.
 In case a legal entity client does not have a LEI code, the reporting obligation cannot be performed and as a result the transaction orders of such legal entities cannot be fulfilled.

-The LEI code can be applied for from separately authorised organisations.
-You can find information on organisations which have the right to issue the code here.
-LHV has had smooth and quick collaboration with the following: Slovenian Central Securities Clearing Corporation and WM Datenservice.
+An LEI code can be applied for from separately authorised agencies, information on which can be found on the Global Legal Entity Identifier Foundation homepage.
+There are a number of different opportunities and the selection can be made freely.
+For example, LHV has enjoyed smooth and fast cooperation with the following: Bloomberg LEI, Slovenian Central Securities Clearing Corporation, and WM Datenservice.

-Unfortunately, no organisations in Estonia issue the LEI code.
-As the LEI code is unique, a code issued elsewhere shall also be valid in Estonia.
+Unfortunately, there is no agency in Estonia that issues LEI codes.
+Since each LEI code is unique, a code issued elsewhere is also valid in Estonia.